 Day Two started a bit grey, after all, it’s Scotland.
 I had thought about hiking Arthur’s Seat but the rain didn’t really increase my enthusiasm but rather, on the contrary, made me decide on a museum day.

 Suddenly the rain seemed to have stopped so I thought I needed to make the most out of it.
-I climbed to Calton Hill which gives pretty spectacular views over Edinburg.
+I climbed to Calton Hill which gives pretty spectacular views over Edinburgh.
 It was super windy though and picture taking was a bit of a challenge.
-Alternatively, if you are a keen hiker (and fond of wizards), check out the awesome Harry Potter Scotland tour for some breathtaking vistas.
+Alternatively, if you are a keen hiker (and fond of wizards), check out the awesome Harry Potter Scotland tour for some breathtaking vistas and furthermore, Game of Throne fans should not miss the impressive Doune Castle.

 The observatory in Calton Hill was under construction but this place has a few other interesting monuments and the whole place is actually a UNESCO heritage site.
 Hence, I would urge you to make the climb (it’s not too bad), as it doesn’t cost a thing (I know, I’m really on a low-budget at the moment).